Toluna-IP/tolunaintegratedpaneldocs/reporting/GetMemberActivityDetailsReport.md

 ## GetMemberActivityDetailsReport

-For a given Member and Survey, returns a list of Member responses tot he survey.
+For a given Member and Survey, returns a list of Member responses to the survey.

 ### Route
 ```